-Zack Annexstad completed 12 of 20 throws for 142 yards and two short touchdowns to Tyler Johnson in his third collegiate start.
-And Bryce Williams had 33 rushes for 141 yards as featured back in place of Rodney Smith, who suffered a season-ending knee injury last week against Fresno State.
-Williams also had a big 35-yard reception in the second to finish with 176 yards total offense.
+Annexstad completed 12 of 20 throws for 142 yards in his third collegiate start and was resting on the sideline by the third quarter.
+Williams had 33 rushes for 141 yards in place of Rodney Smith, who suffered a season-ending knee injury last week against Fresno State.

-The RedHawks lost three offensive starters in the first half, including leading receivers Kenny Young and James Gardner, but coach Chuck Martin wasn't interested in using it as an excuse.
+The RedHawks (0-3) lost three offensive starters in the first half, including leading receivers Kenny Young and James Gardner.

+"Everybody's got injuries; got to keep playing, got to move the ball," Miami coach Chuck Martin said.
 "Injuries didn't affect when we whiffed on a pass and fumbled.
-That has nothing to do with an injury," he said.
+That has nothing to do with an injury."

-The RedHawks again struggled to run — they had 91 rushing yards and still haven't broken 100 yards on the ground this year. — the Gophers steadily moved the ball and wore down Miami's defense on a steamy 90-degree afternoon.
+With the RedHawks again struggling to run — they had 91 rushing yards and still haven't broken 100 yards on the ground this year — the Gophers steadily moved the ball and wore down Miami's defense on a steamy 90-degree afternoon.

 "If you can't run the football, it's hard to win games," Martin said.